cult-of-coders/grapher/docs/links.md

 comments = commentsLink.fetch({text: 'Our first linked comment.'}, {limit: 10})
 ```

+If you use filters when fetching from a link, the filters will be applied only for the linked documents.
 We have different ways of handling fetching, most of the times you will just use .fetch() and that's it.

 Now, the comment might have different tags.
-So we are going to use a *many* relationship
+So let's use a *Many* relationship:

 ```javascript
 Comments.addLinks({
     tags: {